kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 Figure 1 APM32F411xCxE System Architecture Block Diagram

 ```
-Below is a structured, "verbal block-diagram" style description capturing each component and how it connects, so an LLM can reconstruct the figure’s data in text form:
+Below is a structured, "verbal block-diagram" style description capturing each component and how it connects, so an LLM can reconstruct the figure's data in text form:

 ---